An ultrafast plenoptic-camera system for high-resolution 3D particle tracking in unsegmented scintillators: Introduction

 Modern elementary particle detectors deployed at high-energy physics experiments often have to cover huge volumes or surfaces and, at the same time, provide a spatial resolution on the order of 100 $\mu$m with a time resolution of a few hundred picoseconds or better.
 Moreover, dense active materials are necessary for detecting weakly interacting particles, such as neutrinos \cite{Hyper-Kamiokande:2025fci,Hyper-Kamiokande:2018ofw, Abi:2020qib,Abe:2019vii,NOvA:2022see,MINOS:2008hdf} and certain categories of dark matter candidates~\cite{Zani:2024ybb,DarkSide-20k:2024yfq,Aprile:2020vtw,Aalbers:2022dzr}, as well as for electromagnetic and hadronic calorimetry~\cite{calice,CALICE:2018ibt,2137105,CMSHCAL:2007zcq,CMS:2009cmd}.

 Scintillator-based detectors constitute a suitable choice for active, high-density detection systems, offering the potential for sub-millimetre spatial resolution.
 Organic scintillators emit blue or green isotropic light, typically in the range of 8,000 to 13,000 photons per MeV loss, when traversed by ionising radiation~\cite{Kolanoski:2020ksk}, with a decay time down to about 1-2~ns~\cite{eljen-catalogue-2025,Artikov:2005mg}.
-Advances in detector technology have enabled 3D segmentation down to 1~cm with sub-nanosecond timing in tonne-scale scintillator volumes~\cite{Sgalaberna:2017khy,sfgd-testbeam-cern,Mineev:2018ekk,Alekseev:2022jki,Boyarintsev_2021}.
+Advances in detector technology have enabled 3D segmentation down to 1~cm with sub-nanosecond timing in tonne-scale scintillator volumes with wavelength shifting (WLS) fibre readout~\cite{Sgalaberna:2017khy,sfgd-testbeam-cern,Mineev:2018ekk,Alekseev:2022jki,Boyarintsev_2021}.
 R\&D on 3D printing of plastic scintillator is also underway~\cite{son2018improved, KIM20202910, Berns:2020ehg,Berns_2022,Sibilieva:2022ket,KAPLON2022106864,Weber:2023joy}.
+Another notable scintillator-based technology, currently under development, aims to get rid of the geometrical segmentation by deploying organic scintillating materials with a short optical scattering length to stochastically contain the visible photons within small localised volumes \cite{LiquidO:2019mxd}.
 These detectors, typically read out by Silicon Photomultipliers (SiPMs)~\cite{hamamatsu:mppc}, are also suitable for precise time-of-flight measurements of both charged particles~\cite{Korzenev:2021mny} and neutrons~\cite{Agarwal:2022kiv,Gwon:2022bix}.
 In the form of thin scintillating fibres, spatial resolutions below $100~\mu\text{m}$ can be achieved~\cite{Joram:2015ymp,Papa:2023uqv}.
 However, the main drawback lies in the challenging and costly construction, due to the very large number of channels required, particularly when targeting tonne-scale detectors.
+However, the main drawback lies in the challenging and costly construction due to the very large number of analog readout channels required, each needing to be instrumented with corresponding digitisation electronics, particularly when targeting tonne-scale detectors.